siqiang-ng/tp/docs/team/siqiang-ng.md

 ### New Features Added
 * **Feature**: Command to list all the tags in the tag list.
 (Pull request [\#57](https://github.com/AY2021S1-CS2103T-T17-4/tp/pull/57))
-  * What it does: allows the user to list all the tags that have been created.
   * Justification: allows the user to keep track of all the tags that have been added.
   * Highlights: This feature helps to display all the tag command results.